haoboatlab/OceanLight.jl/docs/src/QuickStart/MPI.md

 ## Monte Carlo path with MPI

-The general idea of implementing parallel programming in `OceanLight.jl` is that multiple CPUs can work simultaneously to obtain results.
-First, we define a range of Photon IDs `photon_list`, which is a sequence of positive integers representing the total number of photons to be simulated.
-From this range, we distribute an equal number of photons to each processor, stored as `cpu_number_photon`.
-Once the refraction at the interface is calculated, all photons proceed to follow independent Monte Carlo paths.
-We then loop through every individual photon on each processor, specifying its starting point `starting` and ending point `ending` for the `for` loop.
-Finally, once all simulations are complete, we combine the results across all processors.
+The general idea behind implementing parallel programming in `OceanLight.jl` is that multiple CPUs can operate simultaneously to obtain results.
+First, we define a range of photon IDs, `photon_list`, which is a sequence of positive integers representing the total number of photons to be simulated.
+From this range, an equal number of photons are distributed to each processor and stored as `cpu_number_photon`.
+Once the refraction at the interface has been calculated, all photons proceed to follow independent Monte Carlo paths.
+We then iterate through each photon on every processor, specifying its starting point `starting` and ending point `ending` within the `for` loop.
+Finally, after all simulations are completed, the results from all processors are combined into a single output.

 ```@example MPI_tutorial
 photon_list = 1:p.nphoton